Taylor Walls Player Props: Rays vs. Royals

-On Friday, Taylor Walls (.242 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 6:40 PM ET.
+Taylor Walls -- with a slugging percentage of .303 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Kansas City Royals, with Jordan Lyles on the mound, on June 24 at 4:10 PM ET.

+He strung together two hits (going 2-for-4 with a double and two RBI) in his last appearance against the Royals.

 Taylor Walls Game Info & Props vs. the Royals